 Another popular gay hangout lies some kilometers from the capital of Heraklion.

-Komos Beach is a two-kilometer sandy enclave that attracts thousands of visitors every summer.
+Kommos Beach is a two-kilometer sandy enclave that attracts thousands of visitors every summer.
 In the middle of the beach, you will find a nudist section frequented by gay travelers of all ages.

-There is nothing like socializing with fellow guys next to crystal clear azure waters.
+There is nothing like socializing with fellow guys next to crystal-clear azure waters.

-To the other side of the northern coast, Chania is not without a gay-friendly beach.
+On the other side of the northern coast, Chania is not without a gay-friendly beach.
 Head toward Akrotiri and look for Macherida Beach.